konqueror1/python-binance-sdk/README.md

 # binance-sdk

-Unofficial Binance SDK for python 3.7+
+Unofficial Binance SDK for python 3.7+, which:

+- Uses the new websocket stream which supports live pub/sub so that we can save websocket connections
-- Using `pandas.DataFrame`
+- Supports `pandas.DataFrame`
+- Based on python `async`/`await`
+- Manages the order book for you (handled by `OrderBookHandlerBase`), so that you need not to worry about websocket reconnection and message losses.

 ## Install